Table of contents

 If your platform is not flexible enough to meet the ever evolving blogging needs, you’ll find yourself compromising with your blogging strategy to accommodate the limitation of the CMS.

 To avoid that, you must consider all the below factors before choosing a CMS.
-In fact, we took all of them into account while creating the list of best CMS for beginner bloggers.
+In fact, we took all of them into account while creating the list of best CMS for beginner bloggers - accessible in the next section.

 The ideal content management system (CMS) will have a straightforward signup process, allowing you to get your first blog up and running quickly.
 In fact, you should be able to sign up with your GMail right away.
 Additionally, the dashboard should be intuitive, requiring little technical expertise to navigate.